Maisie Williams Goes Back To Her Roots At The Emmys — & It Looks So Good

 Advertisement

-But on Sunday night at the Emmys, Williams arrived clearly ready to act again with her hair dyed a color that's much closer to her natural chocolate-brown hue.
-What's more, she choose to style it into an Arya-esque bob with bangs.
+But on Sunday night at the Emmys, Williams arrived clearly ready to act again with her hair dyed a colour that's much closer to her natural chocolate-brown hue.
+What's more, she choose to style it into an Arya-esque bob with a fringe.

-"We wanted to take Maisie in a more mature direction as she is exploring new roles now that Game of Thrones has come to an end," her hairstylist Ryan Richman, who used Dove Hair products, said in an email.
-"The first step was changing her hair color from pink to a natural brunette.”
+"We wanted to take Maisie in a more mature direction as she is exploring new roles now that Game of Thrones has come to an end," her hairstylist Ryan Richman said in an email.
+"The first step was changing her hair colour from pink to a natural brunette.”

 Fans on Twitter Immediately started freaked out over the new look for Williams, who had kept up her pink hair through the summer.